deathrashed/mp3tag/README.md

 Open each `.mta` file and edit the `1=...` line under `F=_FILENAME`.
 The format string is standard [Mp3tag scripting](https://docs.mp3tag.de/scripting/functions/).

 > [!TIP]
-> If you imported via the JSON bundle, duplicate an action first (**Actions → Actions… → right-click → Duplicate**), edit the copy, and leave the original untouched.
+> If you imported via the JSON bundle, duplicate an action first (**Actions → Actions… → select an action → Duplicate**), edit the copy, and leave the original untouched.
 This keeps the upstream file clean for future `git pull` updates.

 **[&uarr; Back to Contents](#contents)**